pnp/blog/content/post/using-the-pnp-modern-search-web-parts.md

 For refiners to show, they'll need search results to refine.
 The
-\"Available connections\" settings will allow you select one or more *Search Results* web parts.
+\"Available connections\" settings will allow you select e or more *Search Results* web parts.
 If you haven't already added one, there won't be any options, so make sure you've added one first.
 Once you've got one, select it here.